 Related Party Transactions:

 M/s.
-Kanu Doshi Associates LLP is appointed as Statutory Auditors to hold office fromthe conclusioNo f 31st Annual General Meeting to the conclusion of 34th AnnualGeneral Meeting (Subject to ratification of the appointment by the members at every AnnualGeneral Meeting).
+Kanu Doshi Associates LLP is appointed as Statutory Auditors to hold office fromthe conclusion of 31st Annual General Meeting to the conclusion of 34th AnnualGeneral Meeting (Subject to ratification of the appointment by the members at every AnnualGeneral Meeting).
 The Auditors have given their eligibility certificate in terms ofSection 139 of the Companies Act 2013.

 Whistle Blower Policy:

 Company has a Whistle Blower Policy to report genuine concerns or grievances.
-The sameis explained in the Corporate Governance Report No person has been denied access toAudit Committee.
+The sameis explained in the Corporate Governance Report and no person has been denied access toAudit Committee.

 Corporate Social Responsibility:

-As a part of its initiative under the Corporate Social Responsibility (CSR)drive the Company has undertaken project in the area of rural development Promotinghealth care education etc. These projects are in accordance with Schedule VII of theCompanies Act 2013 and the Companys CSR Policy.
+As a part of its initiative under the Corporate Social Responsibility (CSR)drive the Company has undertaken project in the area of rural development Promotinghealth care education etc. These projects are in accordance with Schedule Vii of theCompanies Act 2013 and the Companys CSR Policy.
 The report on CSR activities asrequired under Companies (Corporate Social Responsibility Policy) Rules 2014 is set outas Annexure C forming part of this report.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Rules madethere under the Company has appointed Mr. Yogesh Sharma a Company Secretary in Practiceto undertake the Secretarial Audit of the Company.
 The Secretarial Audit Report is annexedas Annexure D of this Report.

 Particulars of Employees and related disclosure:

-There are no employees drawing a monthly or yearly remuneration in excess of the limitsspecified by the Companies Act 2013 and Rules 5(2)and 5(3) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.
-The details are annexed herewith asAnnexure D Energy Technology Absorption and Foreign Exchange:
+There are no employees drawing a monthly or yearly remuneration in excess of the limitsspecified by the Companies Act 2013.
+The Disclosure Required under Section 197(12) of theCompanies Act 2013 read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 is annexed as Annexure - E and forms an integralpart of this Report.

 Your Directors acknowledge the support and counsel extended by the bankers governmentagencies shareholders investors employees and others associated with the Company.
 TheDirectors look forward the same in future also.

 | ||For and on behalf of Board of Directors |

-|Mr. Vishwanath L. Agarwal |
+|Mumbai ||Mr. Vishwanath L. Agarwal |